-A student will be included in the district-level graduation and dropout rates if the student is reported in that district for a least one pupil membership count day, based on fall and spring counts.
-If the student has not been in the district for at least one count day, the student will only be included in the state-level rates.
+Students will be included if they're reported for a least one count day, based on fall and spring counts.
+If students have not been in the district for at least one count day, they'll only be included in the state-level rates.
 Students included in building rates must have been reported to the state for two or more count days.

 This report is updated annually every February.